BhaveshG-22/shipyard/README.md

   - Deployment progress visualization
   - Branch and folder selection for monorepos

-## Project Support
+## ✅ Project Support

 **Currently Supported:**
 - Static websites built with React, Vite, or similar JavaScript frameworks
 - Projects with npm-based build systems
 - Single-page applications (SPAs)

-**Coming in Shipyard 2.0:**
+**Coming in Shipyard 2.0:** 🔜
 - Server-side rendering (SSR) applications
 - Backend APIs and services
 - Database-dependent applications
 - Additional framework support beyond JavaScript/npm ecosystems
 - Advanced build configuration options

-The current build process assumes projects have a standard npm build configuration with a `build` script defined in package.json.
+⚠️ **IMPORTANT:** The current build process assumes projects have a standard npm build configuration with a `build` script defined in package.json.
+Make sure your project includes this before deployment!

-## Getting Started
+## 🚀 Getting Started

 Each component has its own README with specific setup instructions.
 The platform requires: